NeilSinclair/prompt_workshop/ms_copilot/ms_copilot3.md

 *You can give files to CoPilot to help it with its generation of content*

 I'll open a new Word document and get Copilot to help generate content, **using a file for reference**.
-Here I link the Stiga A3000 and iMow RMI 632 comparison file.
+Here I have created a document outlining the (made up) profile of the users of our platform.

 **User message:**

-Please generate a short piece of copy for our website highlighting all of the great features of the STIHL iMow RMI632.
-WITHOUT mentioning the competitor product, highlight the advantages our product has over the Stiga A3000.
+We are working on a data platform for sharing sensor data from cars.
+Please can you come up with a set of questions I should ask interviewees for understand product requirements.
+Please consider the profile of the users in the attached document when writing the questions.